Choose messaging providers for a mixed environment

 for an application that uses only WebSphere MQ destinations.
 The first column of this table lists the checklist questions for the business or system requirements for an application that uses only WebSphere MQ destinations.
 In the second column, the requirements that are met by the WebSphere MQ messaging provider (MQP) solution are marked with an asterisk.
 In the third column, the requirements that are met by the default messaging provider bus member (DMP interop, bus member) solution are marked with an asterisk.
 In the fourth column, the requirements that are met by the default messaging provider foreign bus (DMP interop, foreign bus) solution are marked with an asterisk.
 In columns two to four, any requirements that are not met by the solution

-(That is, the queue cannot be moved to service integration and we do not want to deploy a push-style WebSphere MQ application to send messages to a bus destination.)
+* Does the application have to consume from a WebSphere MQ queue, the configuration of which is fixed? (that is, the queue cannot be moved to service integration and you don't want to deploy a push-style WebSphere MQ application to send messages to a bus destination.)

 * *